Home

 Setting Paragraphs and Spacing

-Under Special, set First Line indent to 0.3″ — this gives a professional look without being too wide.
+Under Special, set the First Line indent to 0.3″.
+That gives your paragraphs a professional look without making the indent too wide.

-Finally, set Spacing Before/After → 0 pt so there isn't extra space between paragraphs.
+Then set Spacing Before and After to 0 pt so Word doesn’t add extra space between paragraphs.

 Chapter Headings

-To do this, place your cursor on a chapter title.
-Then click on the Styles tab.
-A window should open up on the right side of your screen.
+Click on one of your chapter titles.
+Then go to the Styles tab.
+You should see a window open on the right side of the screen.

 Styles in Microsoft Word